-People frequently ask me how I came to be such an unconventional thinker and unusual serial entrepreneur.
+I have spent my life asking a lot of questions, but for the most part two questions in particular have been a recurring theme in my life; "Why?" and "How".
 While I was always creative I was not always socially adventurous.
-In many ways, I was likely destined for a life of corporate drudgery like many people find themselves in.
-This collection of stories from my life is an attempt to provide others with insight into how I became self-employed in the world of hostels.
+In many ways, I was likely destined for a life of corporate drudgery like many people find themselves in, even though I thought the status quo seemed stupid.
+This collection of stories from my life is an attempt to provide others with insight into how I became self-employed in the world of hostels and community creation.

-I was a tinkerer at an early age.
+I object to the notions of planned obsolescence and arbitrarily constrained incremental upgrades.
+So I was a tinkerer at an early age.
 With a friend, we would ride our bikes behind the stores and dumpster dive.
 I was always dismayed at the good things people threw away, sometimes in perfectly good working order.
 Oftentimes, it was only necessary to clean or make minor repairs to the items.
-We sometimes sold the items we found.
+We sometimes sold the items we found door to door.
 I was baffled why people would throw away something that another person would pay for.
+I also am rarely happen with products "out of the box" when the technology is there to make it better.

 As a child, my dad always provided ways for me to earn money rather than an entitlement (aka allowance).
 By the time I was in High School I had already worked for Century 21, Amway, McDonalds (lied about my age), and had contract work for my Dad.
 Of course, I also had the obligatory newspaper routes.
 I started my first business in high school.
 I found a stereo company that thought my idea of selling car stereos to high school students was a great idea.
 I remember the town clerk having to check if it was okay for a minor to register a business name.
 I proudly displayed my business license in my 1972 Camero which was also my showroom.